piyushdubey26/ecommerce-sql-project/README.md

 📁 What’s Inside?
 A visual diagram of your database with:

-Users, Products, Orders, Order_Items, Payments tables
+Users,Products, Orders, Order_Items, Payments tables.

 Relationships shown with arrows.